tylermercer/personal-website/src/content/posts/faith/-agency-and-prophecy.md

 Today I read
 [Acts 27](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/27?lang=eng).
-It's a gripping account of a perilous voyage Paul took towards Rome.
+It’s a gripping account of a perilous voyage Paul took towards Rome.
 Before departing from a place called The Fair Havens (which, ironically, was "not commodious to winter in", as mentioned in
 [verse 12](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/27?lang=eng&id=p12#p12)),
 Paul prophesied that the journey would be a dangerous one, with "hurt and much damage, not only of the lading and ship, but also of our lives."
-The centurion leading the group didn't believe him, and the sailors wanted to leave rather than to winter at The Fair Havens, so they did so.
+The centurion leading the group didn’t believe him, and the sailors wanted to leave rather than to winter at The Fair Havens, so they did so.
 Eventually, they were caught in a horrible storm, but through the prophetic reassurance and guidance of Paul (who, midway through the voyage, told them that God would spare all their